kevinyswong/kevinyswong.github.io/index.md

-a brand to defend class and race inequality, how Adolf Loos has reframed ornament as a crime, how a reader's interpretation of a creative work can be just as valuable and true as the author's intent, how even time is relative, how post-structuralism differs from postmodernism, how she should read a certain kind of book and not others.
+a brand to defend class and race inequality, how Adolf Loos has reframed ornament as a crime, how a reader's interpretation of a creative work can be just as valuable and true as the author's intent, how even time is relative, how poststructuralism differs from postmodernism, how she should read a certain kind of book and not others.
 Children are born good but are gradually corrupted by exposure to people like me.
 The daughter is not yet burdened by such involuted inventions as I-Thou, being-in-itself, being-in-the-world, thing-in-itself.
 In her eyes, her mother is her mother, and a pot is just a pot—she remains free.
 Perhaps it would have been wiser to simply have been.
 What am I, wholly convinced that I wish to bring forth a better future yet in